KojoBotweOsei/KojoBotweOsei-KojoBotwe.github.io/README.md

 4. **Correlation Analysis: Feedback Loops and Interruptions**
    - [View Project](https://github.com/kojobotwe/feedback-loops-analysis)  *(Make sure to create and link to this repository)*
-   - Description: Analyzed the relationship between feedback loop durations and interruptions using Pearson correlation.
+   - Description: Analyzed the relationship between feedback loop turntaking and interruptions using Pearson correlation.
 Visualized the correlation with a scatter plot and calculated the R-squared value to assess the strength of the relationship.

 ## Skills
 - Python (Pandas, NumPy, Matplotlib, Seaborn)